By Dr. Lawrence Wilson

 Į Help with depression, confusion, and general nervous tension.

-Į Increase mental clarity, improve energy levels, increase joy and happiness, improve digestion, reduce anger, and more.
+Į Increase mental clarity, improve energy levels, increase joy and happiness, improve digestion, and reduce anger.

-Į Enabled clients to get through difficult healing and purification reactions.
+Į Enable clients to get through difficult healing and purification reactions.

-Į At least three dozen clients have confided to me that “coffee enemas saved my life”.
+Į At least three dozen clients have confided to me “coffee enemas saved my life”.

-Daily coffee enemas are now a central part of all nutritional balancing programs.
-Dr. Eck did not include them in his original programs, although he was well aware of the value of coffee enemas for healing.
+Daily coffee enemas are now a central part of all development programs.
+Dr. Eck did not include them in his original nutritional programs, although he was well aware of the value of coffee enemas for healing.